-This might make it easier to run cables to wherever the subwoofers are in the room.
+This might make it easier to run cables wherever the subwoofers are in the room.

 You can only do this if supported by your subwoofers.
-But some subs have two line-level connections – an input and an output.
+However, some subs have two line-level connections – an input and an output.

-In this case, you would connect the AV receiver to the first subwoofer as normal.
+In this case, you would typically connect the AV receiver to the first subwoofer.

-Then you would connect an RCA cable from the output of the first sub into the input of the second sub.
+Then you would connect an RCA cable from the first sub’s output to the second sub’s input.
 Like so:

 You can also use this method to add even more subs around your room.